 Madagasikara voakajy (MV) is a Malagasy association dedicated to conserve the endemic and endangered species of Madagascar in order to develop Malagasy local community livelihood.
 MV was created in 2005 by a young Malagasy researcher.
-Their work started with bats but now, MV has more than 20 projects related to other fauna and flora species.

 Where is Madagasikara Voakajy located?